20 Foods As Energizing As Coffee

 ’Kraut is far more than a hot-dog topping.
 The fermented cabbage product contains probiotics that help with gut health and improved digestion.
 And the right balance of gut flora can help combat low energy and sleep issues.

 If you’re looking to boost your energy, add some spice to your life.
 Cardamom—which is found in curries and is the main flavor in chai tea—increases circulation and improves energy.

 For a good afternoon refresher, consider including shrimp in your midday meal.
 Not only are shrimp low in calories (considering you don’t go fried), they also contain 21 percent of the day’s energy-boosting B12 in each 3-ounce serving.

-For a steady source of morning energy, whip up a scramble—or go over easy or sunny side up.
+For a steady source of morning energy, whip up a scramble—or go over-easy or sunny side up.
 No matter how you prepare them, eggs will provide you with sustained energy.
 In addition to being rich in protein—serving up about 7 grams a pop—eggs are rich in B vitamins including B1, B2, B6, and B12, which are essential for energy production.
-Check out these 25 Healthy Egg Recipes to Stay Skinny if you’re sick of the same old scramble.

 The high vitamin B content in asparagus supports healthy energy levels by turning carbs into glucose.
-The low glycemic index of asparagus also means that its energy release is gradual and long lasting—perfect to help you get through the day.
+The low glycemic index of asparagus also means that its energy release is gradual and long-lasting—making these spears one of the best foods for energy to get you get through the day.

 Along with almonds and hazelnuts, cashews are high in magnesium.
 Magnesium works to convert sugar to energy via glycolysis while protein helps keep you full.
 The copper content is also essential for energy production.